 - Accessing, viewing, streaming, or downloading any web content related to pornography, gambling, peer-to-peer file sharing, pirated software, Internet radio and television.
 Certain websites, which might be categorized as potentially liable, containing mature content, or bandwidth consuming, may be permitted by a manual override of content blocking.
 Use of this override should only be used for official company business and may be monitored.
-If there is any uncertainty, employees should consult their supervisor or manager.
-Accessing personal social media platforms (including Facebook and Twitter) for personal, nonbusiness use. - Accessing personal email (including Gmail, Hotmail, and Yahoo!).
+If there is any uncertainty, employees should consult their supervisor or department head first before accessing personal social media platforms (including, but not limited to, Facebook and Tik Tok) for personal, nonbusiness use.
+In addition, accessing any materials which violate the Company's harassment and/or discrimination policies. - Accessing personal email (including, but not limited to Gmail, Hotmail, and Yahoo!).